teamMay/project_3A/README.md

 # MAY - Project ECM 3A 2021

-This is a project for student from [Ecole Centrale Marseille](https://www.centrale-marseille.fr) aiming to discover sentiment analysis through different methods and serve an AI model through a website or an API.
+This is a project for students from [Ecole Centrale Marseille](https://www.centrale-marseille.fr) aiming to discover sentiment analysis through different methods and serve an AI model via an API.

 ## Sentiment analysis served through a web API